MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - CSH
 ms.custom:
   - Phone System
+  - seo-marvel-apr2020
-description: "Learn how to set up and test Cloud auto attendants for Microsoft Teams."
+description: Learn how to set up and test Cloud auto attendants for Microsoft Teams using the Teams admin center or Powershell.
 ---

 # Set up a Cloud auto attendant